lecfab/SoNo/README.md

-# Sorting nodes of big networks
+# Sorting nodes in networks

 Here is a tool to read a directed graph and permute its nodes according to various orders.
 The idea is that some algorithms may have different time and space efficiency depending on the ordering of nodes.

 ## Compilation
 `$ make ord`			to obtain a debugging executable

 `$ make ord FAST=1`	to optimise the executable for production

 ## Running